Associate in Applied Science in Early Childhood EducationPrepare Young Children for a Lifetime of Discovery

 Career Outlook for Major

-According to the Bureau of Labor Statistics, employment opportunities within early childhood education are expected to grow 19 percent between 2008 and 2018, much faster than the average across all occupations.
+According to the Bureau of Labor Statistics, employment opportunities within early childhood education are expected to grow 25 percent between 2010 and 2020, faster than the average across all occupations.